The Impact Of Divorce On Children’s Mental Health

 Children may process and react to parental separation differently.
 Some children may experience several of these effects to varying degrees, which may change as they grow older.
 Others may process the divorce in other ways.
 There is no wrong way to grieve or process divorce.

-Long-term mental and behavioral health outcomes
+Mental and behavioral health outcomes of parental divorce on children

 Children who experience parental divorce may be at an increased risk for a range of long-term mental and behavioral health outcomes.
 Research highlights that these children may face mental health conditions, such as depression, anxiety, and substance use disorders.